wfehr/djangocms-stories/README.rst

 4. Run ``./manage.py migrate djangocms_stories``.
 This in migration 0002 will move existing content
    from djangocms-blog to djangocms-stories and delete djangocms-blogs database tables.
 5. Remove ``"djangocms_blog"`` from your installed apps.
+6. To be on the safe side, check that the app hooks in the advanced settings your blog pages have been updated.

 **Custom templates will need manual updating**, since the underlying model structure has changed: